BenCorneau/benc-advent-of-code-2021/README.md

 Using Replit as the IDE for this project - [my repl](https://replit.com/@BenCorneau/advent-of-code-2021)

 ## tips
-`day00` is a template.
-In the Replit shell run `cp -R day00/ day08/` to create a new day's work space.
+Directory `day00` is a template.
+Run the following command in the Replit shell to createa new day's workspace.

+`cp -R day00/ dayXX/`